 My Kitchen’s Gastronomic Tool: Bengali Garam Masala Powder or Gorom Moshla

 If you have been following my recipes then you would see Bengali Garam Masala powder is probably the most used spice.
-This all-spice mix is almost like my own secret weapon to delicious and tasty dishes.
-And making this spice- mix at home is almost a child’s play.
+This Bengali gorom masala powder mix is almost like my own secret weapon to delicious and tasty dishes.
+And making this garam masala spice- mix at home is almost a child’s play.

 Another recipe that I have live on this recipe blog is DIY Chili Sauce recipe that needs just 3 simple ingredients.

 Some of the recipes where I have used this Bengali Garam Masala or Gorom Moshla are these:

 - Basanti Pulao | Bengali Sweet Pulao Recipe

 - Kanchkolar Kofta | Bengali Green Banana Kofta Curry Recipe